soupdtag/speak-tool/README.md

    - *It is strongly suggested that you use a symbolic link to your dataset folder inside the repo home directory, in order to make file paths as short as possible.
 This is important during data collection, for eliminating unnecessary nested folders.
 (Files are saved in a folder structure adapted from these file paths.)*
 7. Edit the template files in `templates/` with the text you'd like to display to workers.
 Sample templates are available for image, audio, and text tasks in `templates/test_battery`.
 8. Edit the configuration files (`app_config.txt` and `mturk/turk_config.txt`) according to your project (account info, file locations, etc.)
+9. (optional) For extracting geolocation data from IP addresses during user/participant logging, download [GeoLite2](https://dev.maxmind.com/geoip/geolite2-free-geolocation-data?lang=en).
+Place the `GeoLite2-City.mmdb` file in `./scripts/geolite2` before use.
-9. Edit the `run_sandbox.sh` and `run_production.sh` files, following the instructions commented inside.
+10. Edit the `run_sandbox.sh` and `run_production.sh` files, following the instructions commented inside.
 (You need to configure the scripts in order to activate your virtual environment properly.)

 ## Instructions for use